Fast American Option Pricing using Nonlinear Stencils: Introduction

-Analytical solutions to the option pricing problem are sometimes available, particularly, for European options \cite{shreve2004stochastic,shreve2005stochastic,hull2003options,prathumwan2020solution}.
+Analytical solutions to the option pricing problem are sometimes available, particularly for European options \cite{shreve2004stochastic,shreve2005stochastic,hull2003options,prathumwan2020solution}.
 But they are not available for American options except for a limited number of cases with significant constraints (e.g., American call options with zero or one dividend \cite{shreve2004stochastic} and perpetual American put options \cite{mackean1965free,shreve2004stochastic}).
-This difficulty in finding closed-form analytical solutions for most option pricing problems makes computational approaches the only path forward.
+This difficulty in finding closed-form analytical solutions for most option pricing problems makes \textit{computational} approaches the only path forward.
+The main computational approaches to solving the option pricing problem include the binomial tree method \cite{karatzas1998methods}, the finite difference method \cite{thomas2013numerical,sewell2005numerical,holmes2007introduction,leveque2007finite,ames2014numerical,strikwerda2004finite}, and the Monte Carlo method \cite{duan1998empirical,longstaff2001valuing,tsitsiklis2001regression}.